 What is the Main Cause of Blepharitis?

 Our eyelids contain tiny glands called Meibomian glands.
 These glands produce oils that form the top layer of the tear film.
 These oils prevent the water in your tears from drying out making them essential for eye comfort.

 When the meibomian glands become blocked progressively less oil reaches the eye surface, leading to dry and exposed eyes often causing dry eye symptoms.
 This condition is called Meibomian Gland Dysfunction (MGD).
 MGD may cause dry eye syndrome (or dry eye disease) and may lead to an inflammation of the eyelids called blepharitis.

 MGD and Blepharitis – Chronic Conditions

-It is important to first of all realise that Blepharitis & MGD are both a chronic and a progressive condition.
-This means that it is not something that can be readily cured, though it can be contained with the help of a variety of therapies, resulting in a reduction of the severity of MGD symptoms and better eye comfort.
-It also means that it is a condition that is likely to get progressively worse if no action is taken to help it, so the earlier the problem is dealt with, the more the likelihood of success.
+It is important to first of all realise that Blepharitis & MGD (Meibomian Gland Dysfunction) are both chronic and progressive conditions.
+This means that they are not readily cured.
+They can however be contained with the help of a variety of therapies, resulting in a reduction of the severity their symptoms.
+If no action is taken however, these conditions are likely to get progressively worse, therefore the earlier the problem is dealt with, the greater the likelihood of success.

-Since anterior and posterior blepharitis and MGD may be caused by many factors, and so before deciding on a particular treatment it is advisable that you have an assessment to ascertain the exact cause of your symptoms, so that you can choose the therapy which is most likely to benefit you.
+Since anterior and posterior blepharitis and MGD may be caused by many factors, before deciding on a particular treatment it is advisable to have an assessment by a specialist to ascertain the exact cause of your symptoms, in order to choose the therapy which is most likely to benefit you.
 If you are based in the UK you may want to visit our London or Manchester dry eye clinics.